JCCyC/hdbdos-16k/README-16K.txt

 - Create a BIN$ function (nobody cares about OCT$)

-WIP:

-- ON ERR
-  - Error trapping works, now to implement the ONERR statement and save the BASIC line in which ONERR was executed

 SUMMARY OF CHANGES:

 - All CoCo 3 tokens are recognized, so a CoCo 3 BASIC program will not be garbled upon loading
 - 51x24 and 64x24 text modes in PMODE 4, switchable with WIDTH command
-- LOCATE works as expected - works in the 32x16 screen too, unlike the CoCo3
+- LOCATE works as expected
+  - Works in the 32x16 screen too, unlike the CoCo 3
 - Support for BUTTON function including 2nd joystick button (requires internal wiring; testers welcome)
 - DIR output uses available screen width